 BIOS 544 (2) Introduction to R (Non-BIOS Student) Fall & Spring.
 For non-BIOS Students Only.
-The goal of the course is to will provide an introduction to R in organizing, analyzing, and visualizing data.
-Once you've completed this course you'll be able to enter, save, retrieve, summarize, display and analyze data.
+The goal of the course is to will introduce R in organizing, analyzing, and visualizing data.
+Once you've completed this course, you'll be able to enter, save, retrieve, summarize, display, and analyze data.